pluralsight/guides/draft/big-data/how-to-predict-if-you-ll-be-able-to-get-a-bank-loan-using-red-sqirl/article.md

 4. On the first page just click on copy to get all the data.
 5. Add a new line by clicking the plus sign in the top corner of the window and write function RANDOM() and give it a name “Mixing” and type Double.
 6. You can also use the little pen symbol to open the editor and choose utilis -> RANDOM().
-7. Click next
+7. Click next.
-8. Click next
+8. Click next.
-9. Click OK
+9. Click OK.

 _**Now we will save our model.
 Go to File -> Save as -> type name “ourmodel” and OK.**_